mm80843/T3.5/docs/Article/PBN__Article_270.md

 This research abstract summarizes the findings of several recent papers on the environmental and health aspects of the COVID-19 pandemic.
 The role of meteorological factors, such as temperature, humidity, and air pollution, in COVID-19 transmission is discussed, with conflicting findings on the relationship between warmer weather and case counts.
 The presence and evolution of the virus in environmental compartments like water and wastewater are highlighted, emphasizing the potential of sewage epidemiology to determine the scale of the outbreak.
 Detection methods, such as nucleic acid-based polymerase chain reaction (PCR), are explored for both wastewater and air samples.
 The importance of disinfection technologies in hospitals to protect healthcare workers and patients is emphasized, with a focus on environmentally-friendly and sustainable options.
 The use of drug therapies, including antiviral drugs and traditional medicinal plants, is discussed, noting the ongoing clinical trials and the need for further research.
 Finally, the abstract concludes with recommendations for future research, including the development of standardized protocols for virus detection in wastewater and the availability of rapid tests for screening the general population and sewage.

-## Property: has_ArticleTitle

-An environmental and health perspective for COVID-19 outbreak: Meteorology and air quality influence, sewage epidemiology indicator, hospitals disinfection, drug therapies and recommendations

-## Property: has_ArticleYear

-2020

 ## Property: has_ArticleRef

 * [ahmed_first_2020](../Article/PBN__Article_205)